julianencisoizquierdo/NLP_Exploring_Vectorization/README.md

 If you are interested in using or collaborating on this project, please send me an email to julian.enciso.izquierdo@gmail.com.

 ## Acknowledgments
-Special thanks to Jade, Julie, Abir and Aya for their collaboration.
+Special thanks to Abir and Aya for their collaboration.